 Additional ITS initiatives focused on the virtualization of servers and hardware have resulted in additional reductions of electronic waste.
 To date, 400 servers and 200 desktop systems have replaced traditional units.
 Through this initiative, not only is electronic waste reduced, energy is also conserved.

-"In waste, it is not only a product to be disposed of.
-It is a representation of energy, water and other resources demanded, processed and consumed that resulted from individual consideration and choice.
-Though consumption is inevitable, it can also be thoughtful, strategic and built upon best management practices."
+"When something is put into a trash can as waste, it isn’t just garbage to be hauled away.
+Within each piece of garbage is a representation of all the resources demanded, grown or mined, processed and consumed because an individual made a conscientious choice that a product was needed and necessary.
+Though consumption is inevitable, it can also be thoughtful, strategic and built upon sustainable practices."